pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 configuration file.
 This will increase the stake by `1upokt` and deduct `1upokt` from the `Supplier`'s account balance.

+The upstaking requirement is to ensure that a `Supplier` incurs a cost for changing the services they provide too frequently, which could lead to a poor user experience for `Gateways` and `Applications`.

+The upstake amount may be adjusted in the future based on network conditions and feedback from the community.

 :::

 ### `services`